Outsiders as Drawn by an Outsider: Jo Brocklehurst and London After Dark

 Her drawings from the late 1970s and early 1980s remain her most recognized works.
 During this period, her subjects included local celebrities such as Blitz Club cabaret and New Romantic duo James Biddlecombe and Eve Ferret to globally-recognized figures such as Siouxsie Sioux, Boy George, Marc Almond, the performance impresario Philip Salon, and dancers from the company of famous choreographer Pina Bausch in Berlin.
 Notably, many of her portraits were of Isabelle Bricknall, her lifelong friend, muse, and collaborator.

 The most revealing insight into Brocklehurst’s life and working methods comes from Bricknall, but Brocklehurst would not reveal her age even to her throughout their relationship.
-“She saw herself as timeless and ageless.”
-Before they met, Bricknall was at Nottingham Trent studying her MA in fashion and textiles, with the intent on becoming a designer, where she encountered Brocklehurst as a visiting teacher of fashion illustration.
+“She saw herself as timeless and ageless,” Bricknall recalls.
+Before they officially met, Bricknall was at Nottingham Trent studying her MA in fashion and textiles, with the intent on becoming a designer, where she encountered Brocklehurst as a visiting teacher of fashion illustration.

 Bricknall also remembered Brocklehurst as an imposing presence in the classroom: tall, beautiful, with an intense gaze, strict about discipline and silence, and insisting students learn the power of concentration.
 She discouraged small sketchpads, urging students to use wallpaper lining paper so their drawings could expand physically and energetically.

-The two first officially met in the early 1980s through their mutual friend, the teacher and fashion illustrator Colin Barnes, who would do work for couture shows.
+The two first interacted at length in the early 1980s through their mutual friend, the teacher and fashion illustrator Colin Barnes, who would do work for couture shows.
 The strong-featured Bricknall was modelling in an extravagant Christian Lacroix tweed couture outfit when Brocklehurst arrived for tea and, captivated by her appearance, insisted on drawing her, telling him “he had to share”.

 Barnes, slightly frustrated, proposed they sketch her simultaneously.
 According to Bricknall, Barnes’ rendering made her look like “the epitome of grace and elegance”, while Brocklehurst’s captured something more volatile and psychological, “like I’d just escaped from an asylum.”
 Bricknall loved both images, noting that Brocklehurst seemed intent on revealing the woman within the clothes rather than the garments themselves.